AsDazai/Spotify-Clone-React/README.md

 ## created by :-
 Shantanu Nanasaheb Game , student in Amrutwahini college of Engg.
 Sangamner.
 Im 2nd year Computer engg.
 Student exploring the world of Tech.

+## description :-
+This Spotify clone is a React-powered web application that replicates the core functionalities of the popular music streaming platform.
+With an intuitive design and smooth user experience, it allows users to explore, play, and manage their favorite music seamlessly

 ## Features :-
 Featured Charts Section: Displays curated charts like "Top 50 Global" or "Top Songs India," providing users with access to trending tracks.